 Regional Organizer for Central Ohio: Debbie Schaffner grew up and currently lives in Baltimore, Ohio.
 She received her Bachelor's from The Ohio State University.
 Debbie currently serves on the Village of Baltimore Village Council and the Basil Joint Fire District Fire Board.
 She is also active as an AARP volunteer, advocating for public policies that benefit Ohioans 50 and over.
 Debbie joined Rank The Vote Ohio in January 2023 as a volunteer and now continues to volunteer alongside her duties as Regional Organizer.
 "I'm behind Ranked Choice Voting because it ensures that officeholders are elected by a majority, voters are more informed by non-toxic campaigning, and third party candidates receive a fair chance."

-State Speaker Lead & Regional Organizer for Southwest Ohio: Andi Van Sickle has been active in the community, working in leadership roles for a variety of non-profit organizations since 2013.
+State Speaker Lead & Regional Organizer for Southwest Ohio (Dayton Area): Andi Van Sickle has been active in the community, working in leadership roles for a variety of non-profit organizations since 2013.
 Her expertise includes community outreach, event organizing, speaking, educating, technical internal organization and more.
 She has worked with organizations and campaigns at local, state, and national levels.
 She believes “Ranked Choice Voting not only gives voters access to more candidates on their ballot but ensures that the winning candidate has the majority support from their constituents.”

 Voter Advocacy Liaison: Kristen Beireis has volunteered for Rank the Vote Ohio since its founding in 2020 and has served in several leadership positions.
 She currently serves as the Voter Advocacy Liaison supporting statewide coalitions working on voter advocacy and reform.
 Kristen's background is in marketing, nonprofit programs, volunteer coordination, and community organizing.
 Residing in the Dayton, Ohio area, you can also find her singing in choir, performing in community theatre, and hiking.
 Kristen believes "Ranked Choice Voting is the key to bringing Ohioans together.
 When voters feel their voices are heard at the ballot box and campaigns are about policy instead of divisiveness, we can find common ground, and so can our representatives."